Nobel Foundation: The Nobel Foundation

 In accordance with Nobel's will, the primary task of the Nobel Foundation is to manage the fortune Nobel left after him in a fund.
-Another important task of the Nobel Foundation is to represent the Nobel Prize to the outside world and to take charge of informal activities and issues related to the awarding of the Nobel Prizes.
-The Nobel Foundation is not involved in any way in the process of selecting the Nobel laureates.
-In many ways the Nobel Foundation is similar to an investment company in that it invests money in various ways to create a solid funding base for the prize and the administrative activities.
+The Nobel Foundation also represents the Nobel Prize to the outside world and takes charge of informal activities and issues related to the awarding of the Nobel Prizes.
+The Nobel Foundation is not involved in the process of selecting the Nobel laureates.
+The Nobel Foundation invests money to maintain a funding base for the prizes and the administrative activities.
 The Nobel Foundation is exempt from all taxes in Sweden (since 1946) and from investment taxes in the United States (since 1953).
-Since the 1980s the foundation's investments began to earn more money than previously.
 At the beginning of the 1980s the award money was 1 million SEK but in 2008 the award money had increased to 10 million SEK.

-According to the statutes the foundation should consist of a Board with its seat in Stockholm.
-It should consist of five men.
+According to the statutes the foundation should consist of a Board of five men, with its seat in Stockholm.
 The Chairman of the board should be appointed by the King in Council.
 The other four members should be appointed by the trustees of the prize-awarding institutions.
-The Board's first task was to choose an executive director from among the board members.
-A deputy director should be appointed by the King in Council and two deputies for the other members were appointed by the Trustees.
+A deputy director should be appointed by the King in Council and two deputies for the other members appointed by the trustees.
 Since 1995 all members of the board have been chosen by the trustees and the executive director and the deputy director appointed by the board itself.

-Apart from the board, the Nobel Foundation is made up by the prize-awarding institutions (the Royal Swedish Academy of Sciences, the Nobel Assembly, the Swedish Academy and the Norwegian Nobel Committee), the trustees of the prize-awarding institutions and auditors.
+Apart from the board, the Nobel Foundation is made up of the prize-awarding institutions (the Royal Swedish Academy of Sciences, the Nobel Assembly, the Swedish Academy and the Norwegian Nobel Committee), the trustees of the prize-awarding institutions and auditors.